selfagency/rushkoff-archive-astro/src/content/2008-10-15_phone_app_writers__the_next_generation.md

 ---
-title: Phone App Writers: The Next Generation
+title: 'Phone App Writers: The Next Generation'
 subtitle:
 date: 2008-10-15
 blurb: Last year, it was Dodgeball.
 What do this year's students have in store for the mobile phone?
 notes: Date given on June 22, 2005 on CV